 The Bailiff of Jersey, Sir Alexander Coutanche held a key position within the local government of Jersey during the Occupation.
 The Bailiff’s files record in detail the administration of the Island during this period and the relationship between the local authorities and the German civil authorities.
 The Bailiff was the head of the Superior Council, which was established on the 24 June 1940 and acted as a buffer between the occupying army and the civil population.
 The Superior Council consisted of the Presidents of each of the States of Jersey Departments and the Crown Officers.
 The collection contains over 2,500 separate items and covers areas such as; imports and exports, licensing, entertainment, deportees, departmental orders and correspondence, requisitioning, the Red Cross, police and prosecutions, rationing and war graves.

-The Bailiff's Occupation catalogue can be searched online.
+The Bailiff's Occupation catalogue can be searched in the Online Archive.